On the convergence of the drainage network with branching: Proof of Theorems and

-The next step will be to show that \eqref{eq:mapconvergence} holds using that $\varphi(W_n^l) \Longrightarrow \mathcal{W}$ as $n \rightarrow \infty$.
-For that step, we will use an approach similar to the one used in \cite[Theorem $2.9$]{dual} to prove an equivalent result for a Drainage Network model without branching.
+The next step will be to show \eqref{eq:mapconvergence} using that $\varphi(W_n^l) \Longrightarrow \mathcal{W}$ as $n \rightarrow \infty$.
+We will use an approach similar to the one used in \cite[Theorem $2.9$]{dual} to prove an equivalent result for a Drainage Network model without branching.
 The main idea here is to use the following result:

 \begin{proposition} \textbf{(\cite[Proposition $2.7$]{dual})} Let $(\mathcal{W},\mathcal{Z})$ be a $(\mathcal{H} \times \widehat{\mathcal{H}},\mathcal{B}_{\mathcal{H}} \times \mathcal{B}_{\widehat{\mathcal{H}}})$-valued random variable with $\mathcal{W}$ distributed as the Brownian Web.
 If the following conditions are satisfied: \begin{enumerate} \item[(i)] For any deterministic $(x,t) \in \mathbb{R}^2$, there exists a path $\hat{\pi}^{(x,t)} \in \mathcal{Z}$ starting at $(x,t)$ and going backward in time almost surely; \item[(ii)] Paths in $\mathcal{Z}$ do not cross paths in $\mathcal{W}$ almost surely.
 That is, there does not exist any $\pi \in \mathcal{W}$, $\hat{\pi} \in \mathcal{Z}$ and $t_1, t_2 \in (\sigma_{\pi},\sigma_{\hat{\pi}})$ such that $(\hat{\pi}(t_1) - \pi(t_1))(\hat{\pi}(t_2)-\pi(t_2)) < 0$ almost surely; \item[(iii)] Paths in $\mathcal{Z}$ and paths in $\mathcal{W}$ do not coincide over any time interval almost surely.
 That is, for any $\pi \in \mathcal{W}$ and $\hat{\pi} \in \mathcal{Z}$, does not exist a pair of points $t_1 < t_2$ with $\sigma_{\pi} \leq t_1 < t_2 \leq \sigma_{\hat{\pi}}$ such that $\hat{\pi}_t = \pi_t$ for all $t \in [t_1,t_2]$ almost surely; \end{enumerate} Then, $\mathcal{Z} = \widehat{\mathcal{W}}$ almost surely. \end{proposition}